 Good for: Giving you the freedom to commute off-road

 Cyclocross bikes, adventure bikes and gravel bikes are all designed with rugged riding at front of mind.
-Wide tyres, mud clearance and disc brakes make them ideal for commutes that might take you off the beaten path – into the local woods, even.
+Wide tires, mud clearance and disc brakes make them ideal for commutes that might take you off the beaten path – into the local woods, even.

 ‘Cross bikes are fit for proper races in the mud – since cyclocross races are generally under an hour, the bikes don’t always have bottle cages and almost never have eyelets for mudguards or pannier racks.
 However, if you travel light and want a nimble ride you can take off road.
+The bottom of the top tube on most ‘cross bikes is also flat so it will sit comfortable on your shoulder, ideal if you have to navigate a few sets of stairs on your commute.

 It’s common to see people commuting on mountain bikes – and this makes sense if you’re commuting on proper trails.
-However, if you’re mainly on the road, the suspension and knobbly tyres are likely to slow you down through added weight and unnecessary bouncing.
+However, if you’re mainly on the road, the suspension and knobbly tires are likely to slow you down through added weight and unnecessary bouncing.

 Features to look for in a bike for commuting